tokio-rs/website/content/tokio/tutorial/spawning.md

 # Accepting sockets

 The first thing our Redis server needs to do is to accept inbound TCP sockets.
-This is done with [`tokio::net::TcpListener`][tcpl].
+This is done by binding [`tokio::net::TcpListener`][tcpl] to port **6379**.

 > **info**
 > Many of Tokio's types are named the same as their synchronous equivalent in
 > the Rust standard library.
 When it makes sense, Tokio exposes the same APIs
 > as `std` but using `async fn`.

-A `TcpListener` is bound to port **6379**, then sockets are accepted in a loop.
+Then the sockets are accepted in a loop.
 Each socket is processed then closed.
 For now, we will read the command, print it to stdout and respond with an error.

 ```rust
 use tokio::net::{TcpListener, TcpStream};